 - a high temperature of at least 38°C

 - sore throat

 - temporary loss of smell.

-These symptoms don't necessarily mean you have COVID-19.
-The symptoms are similar to other illnesses that are much more common, such as cold and flu.
+These symptoms do not necessarily mean you have COVID-19.
+The symptoms are similar to other illnesses that are much more common, such as colds and flu.